AI Market Sizing Tutorial: TAM/SAM/SOM From Top-Down + Bottom-Up

 • Decide TAM versus SAM versus SOM upfront.
 TAM = global category, SAM = reachable subset, SOM = realistic 3-5 year share.
 Most decks conflate them.

 • Have one bookmarked credible source for the broad category.
-You will use it as the anchor for top-down.
+You will use it as the top-down anchor.

 Step by step

-2. Apply reasoned filters to get from the anchor to your TAM.
+2. Apply sourced filters to get from anchor to TAM.
 Geography (US only?
-Multiply by a published US share — never guess).
+Multiply by a published US share, never a guess).
 Segment (SMB only?
 Filter by employee bucket).
 Use case (paid users only?
-Filter by conversion benchmarks).
-Each filter is a row in your assumption table with a source link.
+Filter by a conversion benchmark).
+Each filter is one row in the assumption table with a source link.

 4. Do the arithmetic in a sheet, not in the chat.
 AI math fails silently on multi-step multiplication.
 Put every input in its own cell with a source URL in the next column.
 Total at the bottom.

 5. Triangulate.
 Compare top-down TAM and bottom-up TAM.
-If they are within 2x, you have a defensible range.
-If they differ by 10x, one of the models is wrong — usually because a filter is over-claimed or an ARPU is stale.
-For deeper synthesis on this kind of analytic crosscheck, see the ChatGPT research tutorial.
+Within 2x: you have a defensible range.
+Off by 10x: one model is wrong, usually an over-claimed filter or a stale ARPU.
+For deeper synthesis on this kind of crosscheck, see the ChatGPT research tutorial.

-6. Write the SAM and SOM as derivations of the triangulated TAM.
-SAM = TAM filtered by your actual go-to-market (channel reachable, language, regulation).
-SOM = SAM multiplied by a defensible 3-year share assumption (cite a comparable company’s share trajectory).
+6. Derive SAM and SOM from the triangulated TAM.
+SAM = TAM filtered by your real go-to-market (channel-reachable, language, regulation).
+SOM = SAM × a defensible 3-year share assumption, backed by a comparable company’s actual share trajectory.

 7. One slide, assumption table beneath.
-TAM / SAM / SOM as three boxes, the assumption table as a small font table beneath with every input, its value, its source, and the year of the source.
+TAM / SAM / SOM as three boxes; the assumption table as a small-font table with every input, its value, its source, and the source year.

 First-run exercise

-Pick a market you have first-hand knowledge of — your current employer’s, or a hobby industry where you know real ARPU.
-Run the workflow end-to-end.
+Pick a market you have first-hand knowledge of — your employer’s, or a hobby industry where you know real ARPU.
+Run the workflow end to end.
 Compare the AI-derived number to your gut.
-Most first runs come back 2-5x too high — usually because the top-down anchor includes adjacent categories.
+Most first runs come back 2-5x too high, usually because the top-down anchor swept in adjacent categories.
 That is the calibration lesson; you will tighten the unit definition on every future run.

 Quality check